 Advanced Medical Technology Association

-The Advanced Medical Technology Association (“AdvaMed”) is dedicated to the advancement of medical science, the improvement of patient care, and in particular to the contribution that high quality, cost-effective health care technology can make toward achieving those goals.
-In pursuing this mission, AdvaMed members recognize that adherence to ethical standards and compliance with applicable laws are critical to the medical device industry’s ability to continue its collaboration with health care professionals.
-Members encourage ethical business practices and socially responsible industry conduct related to their interactions with health care professionals.
+The Advanced Medical Technology Association (AdvaMed) is dedicated to the advancement of medical science and the improvement of patient care.
+In particular, AdvaMed believes that high quality, cost-effective health care technology can make toward achieving those goals.
+AdvaMed members recognize adherence to ethical standards and compliance with applicable laws are critical to the medical device industry’s ability to continue its collaboration with healthcare professionals.
+Members encourage ethical business practices and socially responsible industry conduct related to their interactions with healthcare professionals.

-Without reservation, CrossRoads Extremity Systems strongly endorses both the letter and spirit of the AdvaMed Code of Ethic.
+Without reservation, CrossRoads Extremity Systems® strongly endorses both the letter and spirit of the AdvaMed Code of Ethics.

 California Declaration of Compliance Program

-the Pharmaceutical Research and Manufacturers of America Code on Interactions with Healthcare Professionals (PhRMA Code), but reflects the unique interactions between medical technology companies and health care professionals.
-CRE’s Code of Business Conduct is our statement of ethical and compliance principles that guide our daily operations and articulates our fundamental principles, values and framework for action within our organization.
-Additional compliance guidance is communicated through our Compliance Manual for the U.S. which applies to interactions with health care professionals to the extent that they provide services or medical technologies in the United States.
-This guidance establishes explicit limits on gifts, promotional material or items, or activities that CRE or its representatives may provide to an individual health care professional.
-CRE declares that to the best of its knowledge, CRE is in compliance with the provisions of California Health and Safety Code Section 119402 as of November 10, 2011.
+the Pharmaceutical Research and Manufacturers of America Code on Interactions with Healthcare Professionals (PhRMA Code) but reflects the unique interactions between medical technology companies and health care professionals.
+CRE Code of Business Conduct is our statement of ethical and compliance principles that guide our daily operations and articulates our fundamental principles, values, and framework for action within our organization.
+Additional compliance guidance is communicated through our Compliance Manual for the U.S. which applies to interactions with healthcare professionals to the extent that they provide services or medical technologies in the United States.
+This guidance establishes explicit limits on gifts, promotional material or items, or activities that CRE or its representatives may provide to an individual healthcare professional.
+CRE declares that to the best of its knowledge, CRE complies with the provisions of California Health and Safety Code Section 119402 as of November 10, 2011.

 Use the contact form to let us know how we can help you!